5 Ways To Repeat Your Last Command In Linux

 Here is yet another way to run the previous command.

 Similarly, !-2 will run the second last command, !-3 will run the third last command, and so on.

 I don’t want to type any command manually.
 Is there any way to repeat a last command by simply pressing a particular key(s) in my Keyboard?
 Yes, of course!

 Press CTRL+P to switch to the last command, and then press CTRL+O to execute it.
 This will do the wonder.
 No configuration needed!
 You can use CTRL+O as many times as you want to keep re-executing the last commands.

 - How To Save Commands And Use Them On Demand

 - Bookmark The Linux Commands For Easier Repeated Invocation

 And, that’s all.
 You know now how to repeat your last command without typing it in the Terminal.
 If you want to view the output of your last command without having to retype the last command, these methods will help.
 Have fun!

-If you find our guides useful, please share them on your social, professional networks, so everyone will benefit.
-I will be back with another interesting guide soon.
-Till then, stay safe!
+If you find our guides useful, please share them on your social, professional networks and support us.
+I will be back soon with another useful guide.
+Till then, stay with OSTechNix!